micheleberetta98/unibg-thesis-template/README.md

   Note that you have to configure `latexmk` in order to [support live updates](https://mg.readthedocs.io/latexmk.html#configuration-files).
   Also, this is known to not work with all viewers, especially not *Adobe Reader*.

+- *I don't have make*

+  Files can be compiled however you prefer (even when copied in Overleaf).
+Note that there can be some tricky cases, such as with TeXstudio (see further FAQ).

-- *I don't have make*/*I use Windows*
+- *I use Windows*

-  Sorry about that.
-The files should be working without problems with any other editor (suggested Overleaf).
-You may have to copy files around.
-Note that there is a known problem with TeXstudio (see next FAQ).
+  Don't.
+If you can't fire up a VM or dual boot a distro, use Overleaf.
+  It'll save you some headaches.

+- *I use macOS*

+  As long as you have everything installed, should work out of the box.
+  You should even have `make` already installed.

 - *The bibliography doesn't show up in TeXstudio*